22 beach chairs you'll want to take on all your vacations this summer | CNN Underscored

 Strongback Low Gravity Beach Chair ($69.95; amazon.com)

 If your back is acting up, this is the chair for you.
-With plenty of lumbar support, the Strongback chair’s design aligns your hips and back, providing relief to your spine, while easing any tension that the walk from the parking lot may have created.
-In addition to improving posture, the low-profile chair (it sits just four inches off the ground) is also ultra-compact, weighing just 8.6 pounds.
+With plenty of lumbar support, the Strongback chair’s design aligns your hips and back, providing relief to your spine while easing any tension that the walk from the parking lot may have created.
+In addition to improving posture, the low-profile chair (it sits just 4 inches off the ground) is also ultra compact, weighing just 8.6 pounds.
 More to know: It comes with a backpack carrying case.

 ____________________________________________________________________________